When it comes down to it, how much horsepower is enough in a side-by-side?

 Horsepower represents a lot of things to a SXS owner, and a wide range available from one brand or manufacturer is definitely a good thing, but it makes the decision a little tougher.

 Polaris is a good example of a company generating high-quality side-by-sides with the power diversity we just mentioned.
-But really, how to you zoom in on the right number of horses without paying for more than you need?
+But, really, how do you zoom in on the right number of horses without paying for more than you need?

 Ask the right questions